bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Audience 1:** 01:17:21

-So just to reiterate on the problem here is that when you expose your messages, then offcourse you don't expose the Bitcoin addresses, but what you expose is that you want to send 0.1 and 0.9 and then what you could do with that is that well I guess this send failed because the peers were very malicious so I'm just going to send one Bitcoin in in the failing round but you could assume honesty and and if honesty then I mean it's not very robust.
+So just to reiterate on the problem here is that when you expose your messages, then of course you don't expose the Bitcoin addresses, but what you expose is that you want to send 0.1 and 0.9 and then what you could do with that is that well I guess this send failed because the peers were very malicious so I'm just going to send one Bitcoin in in the failing round but you could assume honesty and and if honesty then I mean it's not very robust.

 **Tim Ruffing:** 01:18:13